rhstephens/pysc2_more_minigames/README.md

 There are plenty of user-made tutorials on triggers and if you get lost going forward, check out [SC2Mapster Tutorials](https://sc2mapster.gamepedia.com/Tutorials).

-To start working with triggers, open up the `Trigger Module` shown at #3 above.
+To start working with triggers, open up the `Trigger Module` shown at #3 in the picture above.
 You will see this:

 ![](https://github.com/codetroopa/pysc2_more_minigames/raw/master/screenshots/MoveTwoBeacons/triggers_old.png "Trigger Module")